22. Capacity Building in Emergencies

 Remember, training and learning are not the same thing!
 You are really interested in learning.
 Training is a common way to get people to learn, but it is not always the best.
 You need to think about other approaches, such as creating checklists and getting people to use them; how-to videos shot on your phone; coaching; mentoring; communities of practice and many others.
 The best ways to use some of these are below.
 This part of the toolkit does talk a lot about training though.
 That’s because it is a very common way to go about building capacity, and if you’re committed to that way, then we want you to do it right.
 It’s also often a good choice when people need to learn skills quickly and don’t have time to build them up slowly on the job.

 Firstly, remember that by spending time on training you are saving time later in your work.
 Each person works about 2000 hours a year.
 If they do just 1% more as a result of training, then you would be gaining 20 hours per person.
-20 people on a course, each gaining 20 hours = 400 hours saved.
+20 people on a course, each gaining 20 hours = 400 hours of extra work!
 Keep this in mind.

 Of course, you do have to move quickly in an emergency.
 You have many things to do, and you’re overworked.
 You need to find a quick way that works.

 2.1 When is the right time to train staff in an emergency?

 2.2 How long does it take to train someone?